Rari-Capital/rari-stable-pool-contracts/API.md

 ### `RariFundProxy.exchangeAndDeposit(string inputCurrencyCode, uint256 inputAmount, string outputCurrencyCode)`

-Exchanges and deposits funds to RariFund in exchange for RSFT (no slippage and low fees via mStable, but only supports DAI, USDC, USDT, TUSD, and mUSD).
+Exchanges and deposits funds to RariFund in exchange for RSPT (no slippage and low fees via mStable, but only supports DAI, USDC, USDT, TUSD, and mUSD).

 * Please note that you must approve RariFundProxy to transfer at least `inputAmount`.
 * Parameters: